If you’re looking for a job, creating a list of companies you’re aiming for is a great place to start.

 Don’t overlook the value of a good ol’ Google search.
 In just a few keystrokes you can find lists of companies that share the same ideals as you, such as a focus on innovation, work-life balance, or customer service.

 Glassdoor, CareerBliss, and The Muse all offer company profiles and employee reviews to help you get a better sense of the organization and what it’s really like to work there.

-In addition, check out the Careers and Press sections of your target companies and their social media pages to find out if any of them are hosting or speaking at events in your area.
+In addition, check out your target companies’ social media pages and websites, paying close attention to the Careers and Press sections, to find out if any of them are hosting or speaking at events in your area.
 This is a great chance to meet people from the company and demonstrate your genuine interest in working at their organization.

 Set up Google News Alerts for your target employers and their competitors to keep an eye on the market.
-If you closely follow the news in your industry, you may be able to predict when new job openings will become available within your target company.
+If you closely follow the news in your industry, you may be able to predict when new job openings will become available within the companies that interest you most.
 For example, if the company of your dreams announces its plans to expand its operations, then the organization may go on a hiring streak to prepare for the extra business.

-Run an advanced search on your LinkedIn professional network to find out if you know anyone who currently works or previously worked for one of the employers on your target company list.
+Run an advanced search on your LinkedIn professional network to find out if you know anyone who currently works or previously worked for one of the companies on your list.
 If a friend of a friend, i.e. a second connection, works for one of your dream companies, then ask for an introduction from your mutual connection.

-Learn more about the company culture and its hiring practices by requesting an informational interview with someone who currently works at the organization.
-This is also a great way to secure an employee referral, when the right opportunity appears, and to get the inside track on job opportunities that you won’t find published online.
+You can also learn more about the company culture and its hiring practices by requesting an informational interview with someone who currently works at the organization.
+In addition to gaining valuable information, this is also a great way to secure an employee referral for when the right opportunity appears, and to get the inside track on job opportunities that you won’t find published online.

-If you haven’t already, start following the social media accounts of your target companies, their recruiters, and their senior leadership.
-These profiles will often provide insight into the organization, its company culture, and when new job opportunities become available.
+If you haven’t already, start following the social media accounts of your dream companies, their recruiters, and their senior leadership.
+These profiles will often provide insight into the organization, like its company culture and when new job opportunities become available.